Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 How long does the border crossing take?

-Entering Mexico by car takes 5-15 minutes.
-Returning to the U.S. varies: with SENTRI, under 5 minutes; in the general lane, 15-60 minutes depending on the time of day.
+Entering Mexico by car takes 5 to 15 minutes.
+Returning to the U.S. varies: with SENTRI, under 5 minutes; in the general lane, 15 to 60 minutes depending on the time of day.
 Early morning and mid-afternoon tend to be fastest.
 The pedestrian crossing is often quicker than driving.

 Do I need to speak Spanish?

 Not at all.
 All consultations, prescriptions, and materials are available in English.
-Our entire team is bilingual.
+Dr. Cedillo and the entire team are fully bilingual.
 From WhatsApp to your last follow-up, everything can be in English.

-Send us a WhatsApp message -- we typically respond within hours during business hours and are happy to answer any questions before you schedule.
+Send a WhatsApp message — we typically respond within 2 to 4 hours during office hours.
+Happy to answer any question before you schedule.

 Where do I fill my prescription?